smissingham/missingham.net/content/Data Development/Synthetic Sales Data.md

 So, if you're reading this in its current state and wandering where the rest is, I'm busy scraping together a database of auto parts that doesn't infringe on private intellectual property domains 😅

 >[!note] No Real Life Proprietary Data
-> Though I will use globally known product brands as theoretical competitive offerings, but I **WILL NOT** be using any real company as my pretend business in any of these examples.
+> Though I will use globally known product brands as theoretical competitive offerings, I **WILL NOT** be using any real company as my pretend business in any of these examples.
 >
 >I've worked with many Fortune 500's on such software & modelling.
 I would never breach their trust, nor any NDA's.
 I value my job and my reputation.